whitesnowmoon/RPG-GameEngine/README.md

 a simple engine for c plus plus, make by mingw64 , platform is window

-need tool Msys2 to support linux commands,only 64bit
+need tool=Msys2 to support linux commands,only 64bit